 - It makes a great brain break.
 When students are throwing the snowball around, they are getting to relax their brain.
 Since you control how long the snowball fight lasts, you can make it quick or make it last longer depending on your students' needs at the time.
 (You might also like some of these other brain break ideas.)

 - Students get to release some of their extra energy.
 I didn't allow my students to run during the snowball fight (see the tips below), but they were still constantly bending over and standing up and throwing and walking around the classroom.
 After a longer snowball fight, many of my boys would be exhausted.

 - You can assess your students quickly!
 Depending on what and how you are assessing your students, sometimes all it takes is a quick glance around the room and you'll know almost immediately who needs more practice.

 - This can be a fairly low prep - or no prep - activity.
 Preparing the snowballs yourself can take a little time.
 However, sometimes I would have students prepare the snowballs themselves.
 For example, if we were practicing multiplication, I would have each student write a multiplication problem on their snowball before crumpling it up.

 Classroom Management Tips for Snowball Fights

 This activity can get out of control very quickly if you don't properly teach procedures.
-The tips below are based on having snowball fights for many, many years in my 3rd grade classroom.
+The tips below are based on having many, many snowball fights in my 3rd grade classroom.